 Vendors are legally obliged to declare if a property has been previously underpinned, and a structural survey should reveal if a property is likely to require underpinning before you complete the purchase.

-Rather than start from scratch, underpinning acts to bridge the gap between your home's current foundations and a solid strata of rock that can sufficiently support its weight.
+Rather than start from scratch, it acts to bridge the gap between your home's current foundations and a solid strata of rock that can sufficiently support its weight.

 If you've been told that your home needs underpinning, it's likely because the building is sinking into the ground: a form of subsidence.
 This can happen because the soil beneath your home has shrunk or moved (as is reasonably common with clay-based soils), or because the ground's characteristics were improperly assessed when the original foundations were laid.